actualwitch/experiment/docs/architecture.md

 4. **Low level.** Skip unnecessary abstractions and acknowledge the underlying platform.
 5. **Visually consistent.** System fonts and server side rendering for instant loading and no flickering.
 6. **Bleeding edge.** To prevent stale dependency hell, dev mode always upgrades dependencies to the latest version.
+7. **Privacy-focused.** No telemetry, tracking, or data collection.